Klyuchevskaya Sopka

 Klyuchevskaya appeared 7,000 years ago.
 Its first recorded eruption occurred in 1697, and it has been almost continuously active ever since, as have many of its neighboring volcanoes.
 It was first climbed in 1788 by Daniel Gauss and two other members of the Billings Expedition.
 No other ascents were recorded until 1931, when several climbers were killed by flying lava on the descent.
 As similar dangers still exist today, few ascents are made.

-Klyuchevskaya Sopka is considered sacred by some indigenous peoples, being viewed by them as the location at which the world was created.
-Other volcanoes in the region are seen with similar spiritual significance, but Klyuchevskaya Sopka is the most sacred of these.

 Eruptions

-Klyuchevskaya volcano has erupted 110 times during the Holocene Epoch.
+Klyuchevskaya Sopka has erupted 110 times during the Holocene Epoch.

-2007 eruption
+Eruptions in the 2000s

-Beginning in early January 2007, the Klyuchevskaya volcano began another eruption cycle.
+2007: Beginning in early January, Klyuchevskaya Sopka began another eruption cycle.
 Students from the University of Alaska Fairbanks and scientists of the Alaska Volcano Observatory traveled to Kamchatka in the spring to monitor the eruption.
-On 28 June 2007, the volcano began to experience the largest explosions so far recorded in this eruption cycle.
-An ash plume from the eruption reached a height of 10. km before drifting eastward, disrupting air traffic from the United States to Asia and causing ashfalls on Alaska's Unimak Island.
+On 28 June, the volcano began to experience the largest explosions so far recorded in this eruption cycle.
+An ash plume from the eruption reached a height of 10. km before drifting eastward, disrupting air traffic between the United States and Asia and causing ashfalls on Alaska's Unimak Island.